anbox-cloud/discourse-docs/exp/applications.md

 If one of the steps fails, AMS will interrupt the bootstrap process and make the entire process fail.
 As a result, the status of the base container will be set to `error` and the application status is set to `error` as well.

-Remember that an application crash or ANR upon APK installation will cause the bootstrap process to terminate abnormally and the application status is set to `error`.
+Remember that an application crash or ANR upon APK installation causes the bootstrap process to terminate abnormally and the application status is set to `error`.

 The bootstrap process is limited to a maximum duration of 15 minutes.
 If it takes longer, the bootstrap process is aborted and the container status is set to `error`.